Ahmed-AG/ecs-terraform/README.md

   }
 }
 ```
-2. Deploy the cluster
+2. Deploy VPC and Cluster by the Terraform commands:

-Run the Terraform commands

 ```bash
 terraform init